It’s hard to quit smoking. But it shouldn’t feel impossible.

 Hemp cigarettes have become increasingly popular as an aid to smoking cessation because they look and feel exactly like traditional tobacco cigarettes but contain hemp and CBD rather than tobacco and nicotine.

-Many users report that hemp cigarettes allow them to retain the ritual of smoking without consuming nicotine, while the natural benefits of CBD consumption help reduce their cravings and provide a nicotine-free and non-addictive way to relax.
+Many users report that hemp cigarettes allow them to retain the ritual of smoking without consuming nicotine, while the natural benefits of CBD consumption help reduce their cravings and provide a nicotine-free and non-addictive way to relaxing.

 21. Practice Patience